 We do not have a definitive agreement with a third-party manufacturing partner to commercially manufacture our robotic systems and we may be unable to enter into such agreements with third-party manufacturing partners and other key suppliers for manufacturing on terms and conditions acceptable to us.
-Although we have begun to engage with a third-party manufacturing partner and to negotiate a definitive agreement, discussions and preparation activities are more complicated because many of our products, including the Guardian XO and Guardian XT, are still undergoing design changes and improvements.
+Although discussions are continuing with potential counterparties, such discussions are more complicated because many of our products, including the Guardian XO and Guardian XT, are still undergoing design changes and improvements.
 We may not be able to contract with potential counterparties on commercially reasonable terms or at all, and we may need to use our own facilities for the initial production of commercial units of our products.
 If we are unable to enter into such definitive agreements or are only able to do so on terms that are less commercially favorable to us, we may be unable to timely identify adequate strategic relationship opportunities, or form strategic relationships, and consequently, we may not be able to fully carry out our business plans.
 We may not be able to partner with third parties on acceptable terms or at all or establish our own production capacity to meet our needs.
-The expense and time required to complete any transition and to assure that robotic systems manufactured at facilities of new third-party partners comply with our quality standards and regulatory requirements may be greater than currently anticipated.
+The expense and time required to complete any transition and to assure that robotic systems manufactured at facilities of new third-party partners comply with our quality standards and regulatory requirements would likely be greater than currently anticipated.
 If we need to develop our own manufacturing and production capabilities at our own facilities, which may not be feasible, our capital and operating expenditures would significantly increase and production of our robotic systems would be significantly delayed.
 We may also need to raise or borrow additional money, which may not be available on acceptable terms or at all.
-Further, it may require us to change the anticipated pricing of our RaaS subscription offering, which could adversely affect our margins and cash flows or make it more expensive for our customers, which could negatively affect demand for our products.
+Further, it may require us to change the anticipated pricing of our RaaS subscription offering, which could adversely affect our margins and cash flows.
 Any of the foregoing could materially and adversely affect our business, prospects, financial condition and operating results.
 Accordingly, investors should not place undue reliance on our statements about our production plans or their feasibility in the timeframe anticipated, or at all.
 We may not be able to implement our business strategy in the timeframe anticipated, or at all.